Team5406/Celt-X-2025-PreSeason-YAGSL/README.md

+# Setup
+Deploy code - this changes the CANcoder mode (and breaks our other code) Turn bevels left
+Read absolute position no offset, convert to degrees

 # Yet Another Generic Swerve Library (YAGSL) Example project

 YAGSL is intended to be an easy implementation of a generic swerve drive that should work for most